jgm/pandoc/doc/lua-filters.md

     pandoc --lua-filter=current-date.lua -f markdown MANUAL.txt

-The `--lua-filter` can be supplied multiple times, causing the filters to be applied sequentially in the order they were given.
+The `--lua-filter` option may be supplied multiple times.
+Pandoc applies all filters (including JSON filters specified via `--filter` and lua filters specified via `--lua-filter`) in the order they appear on the command line.
-If other, non-Lua filters are given as well (via `--filter`), then those are executed *after* all Lua filters have been applied.

 Pandoc expects each lua file to return a list of filters.
 The filters in that list are called sequentially, each on the result